pranavc33/dapl/README.md

 computes a weighted risk score for each unit, and displays it with a per-variable breakdown and a Pareto contribution chart.

+This is a **methodology demonstration**, not a validated production predictor.
+See the "Important honesty note" section at the bottom before presenting it.

 ---

 ## What it does